XenoUndefined/vroom/githubstuff/readme.md

 ```
 Other versions can be found [at this link](https://github.com/XenoUndefined/vroom/tree/main/scriptandversions)
 > [!IMPORTANT]
-> Make sure your executor can support Synapse Syntax (Such as makefolder, isfolder, delfolder, delfile, etc)
+> Make sure your executor can support Synapse Syntax, Such as **makefolder, isfolder, delfolder, delfile, ETC**
 >
 > You may be kicked if it doesnt support SS (Synapse Syntax)
 ## Screenshots